MolecularAI/deep-molecular-optimization/README.md

 **4. Compute properties for generated molecules**

 Since we build the property prediction model based on the in-house experimental data, we can't make it public.
-But we have provided the results from computing the properties, which can be found [to be published](here).
+But we have provided the results from computing the properties, which can be found [here](https://doi.org/10.5281/zenodo.5707626).

 **5. Evaluate the generated molecules in term of satisfying the desirable properties and draw molecules**